Couldn’t be a better time to see Colombia

 City centers where there are a lot of people are generally well patrolled and pretty safe.
 Safety in numbers?
 My rule of thumb is stay away from the empty streets, poorer areas and the shady parts of town.
 You’ll know them when you seen them.

 And when traveling in Colombia it’s best to keep you nose out of the vices.
 Stay away from drugs, prostitutes and hard drinking aguardiente bars.
 A little common sense and street smarts will prevent you from stumbling into the wrong place at the wrong time.

 If you booked a great deal on a nice hotel but it’s in a questionable part of town, not a problem.
-But, day or night, take a taxi to the city center or wherever it is you’re going.
+But take a taxi to the city center or wherever it is you’re going, day and night.
 Taxis are cheap.
 Why take a chance of a mugging to save a couple bucks?

 Have the hotel or restaurant call a cab for you.
 Ask the hotel and restaurant personnel if it’s safe to walk around town – where and when.
 They know and most hotel managers feel somewhat responsible for your well-being.